 Where to find motivation

-You may find it difficult to get motivated to complete a big task or achieve a goal that may take years to realize.
-One way to find motivation is to break things down into smaller tasks.
-That way, you can make real progress in a day (or maybe just an hour or a few minutes).
+You might find it hard to get going on a big task or a long-term goal.
+A trick from positive psychology is to break it down into smaller tasks.
+That way, you see real progress, even if it’s just an hour’s work or a few minutes here and there.

 Start selling online now with ShopifyStart your free trial